-(5) Financial liabilities measured at amortized cost
+(6) Financial liabilities measured at amortized cost

-The fair values of long-term bank loans, bonds and finance lease obligations were determined by discounting future cash flows using rates taking into account the estimated timing of payments and credit risk.
+The fair values of long-term loans, bonds and finance lease obligations were determined by discounting future cash flows using rates taking into account the estimated timing of payments and credit risk.

-Because trade and other payables, and interest-bearing short-term debt have short settlement periods and estimated fair values that are virtually the same as the carrying value, the carrying value has been used.
+Because trade and other payables, and interest-bearing short-term debt have short settlement periods and estimated fair values that are virtually the same as the carrying value, the carrying value has been used as fair values.